powerloom/submission-sequencer-event-collector/README.md

 - **Batch Submission:** After batch preparation, the system constructs submission details and pushes these batches into the finalizer queue for further processing.

 ### Block Detection
 The Event Collector actively monitors the blockchain to detect new blocks, maintaining real-time synchronization with the network.
 It begins by identifying the latest block and processes subsequent blocks in sequential order.
-Key details, such as block numbers and block hashes, are captured and stored in a distributed storage solution like Redis, enabling efficient event processing and reliable data validation.
+Key details, such as block numbers and block hashes, are captured and stored in Redis, enabling efficient event processing and reliable data validation.

 ### Event Processing
-Once a block is detected, the Event Collector extracts and processes the events emitted from the block, focusing on those critical to the Submission Sequencer system, such as the `EpochReleased` event.
+Once a block is detected, the Event Collector extracts and processes the events emitted from the block, focusing on those critical to the Submission Sequencer system.
+These events include:
+- `EpochReleased`: Signals the release of a new epoch, triggering the start of batch submission for that epoch
+- `SnapshotBatchSubmitted`: Signals that the sequencer has submitted a batch of snapshot submissions, including their claimed finalizations, for a specific epochID and data market
+- `EndBatchSubmissions`: This event is emitted when the sequencer has completed submitting all snapshot batches for a specific epochID and data market

 Using a filter query applied during block detection, the system retrieves logs associated with specific smart contract events.

 These logs are then parsed to extract event parameters, such as the epoch release block number, which is then used to calculate the submission limit block number by adding the submission window.